 Pricing: The company doesn’t disclose pricing information on its website unless you book a demo, but customer reviews on G2 suggest that ChurnZero has reasonable and affordable pricing for small companies.

 “ Also, the price point is fantastic.
 ChurnZero is a tool that smaller Success organizations could use with a higher likelihood to see the return on investment sooner than larger competitors.”

 4. Intercom #

-Elevator pitch: Intercom is a digital adoption software that connects businesses to customers using in and off-app messaging and automation technology.
+Elevator pitch: Intercom is a digital adoption solution that connects businesses to customers using in and off-app messaging and automation technology.
 With Intercom, you can deliver direct support to users via their Live Chat or Messenger features, and set up Support Bots that automate the process.
 They also offer a Product Tour solution to create onboarding flows or product walkthroughs.

 Best for: Expanding SaaS businesses that want to create an in-app channel for customer support and communicate with users in real time, thus reducing customer frustration and avoiding churn.
 Based on client reviews on G2, Intercom may not be the best option for more mature businesses that need deeper customization of in-app UX flows and the ability to iterate quickly.

 Pricing: Intercom offers 3 different plans - Support, Engage, and Convert - each offering a different bundle of services depending on the customer's use case and specific needs.
 Pricing starts at $74/month in the Starter plan for very small businesses and is calculated based on product usage.

 5. Pendo #

 Elevator pitch: Pendo is a digital adoption platform that enables product teams to manage the overall product experience for their users, as well as to increase the adoption of employee-facing software.
 You can use it to create in-app messages, feature guides, and product walkthroughs based on the insights you gain from customer feedback and interactions.